Early Germanic culture: Crop raising

 The chief cereal grains produced were wheat and barley.
 In later times oats and rye were also cultivated.
 Garden products such as beans, beets, peas and turnips were well known.

 Evidence from a Saxon village known as Feddersen Wierde near Cuxhaven, Germany (which existed between BCE 50 to CE 450) shows that the Germanic peoples cultivated oats and rye, used manure as fertilizer, and that they practiced crop rotation.

 Husbandry

 Germanic agriculturalists primarily emphasized the raising of cattle, but goats, pigs, horses and sheep also played an important role.
-This had been the case since at least the early Bronze Age.
 There were plenty of chickens, ducks and geese in Germanic farmyards.
 A Germanic farm was typically inhabited by a large number of dogs.

 Germanic farmers harvested wool from their sheep, and used it for clothing.
 Oxen were used to plow the fields and for drawing wagons.
 This was the main means of transport.
-Horses were used for riding, ans also later as a draught animal.
+Horses were used for riding, and also later as a draft animal.

 In areas along the North Sea coast, cattle raising appears to have been prevalent.
 This was because the high probability of flooding made agriculture risky.
 Similarly, in mountainous areas with good pasture but poor soil, husbandry was prevalent.